platanus/push_to_sns/README.md

-# PushToSns
+# PushToSNS

-PushToSns is an opinionated gem to allow pushing push notifications through SNS.
+PushToSNS is an opinionated gem to allow pushing push notifications through SNS.
 It assumes you want to use a type and a message in your payload, that you already configured the AWS gem and that your message is encoded as json.
 If this is your case, this will make your life easier.

 ## Installation